2025 Kansas CityWorkshops

 Many country, suburban, and urban churches are blessed with outdoor spaces such as lawns, gardens, burial grounds, or even large expanses of land.
 How can we be responsible stewards of these spaces while inviting the broader community to engage with creation in our churchyards?

-This panel will share how congregations have intentionally developed public spaces, cultivated gardens, planted native species, and introduced natural burial options.
-The session will conclude with a Q&A and table discussions, offering practical ideas tailored to each participant’s unique context.
+This panel will share how congregations have intentionally developed public spaces, cultivated gardens, planted native species, and worked with corporate, non-profit, and government partners.
+The session will include Q&A and practical ideas tailored to each participant’s unique context.

 Speakers: